threefoldtech/jumpscale_lib/JumpScale9Lib/sal/kvm/readme.txt

 OpenWRT (image name: openwrt)

 Notes when creating images
-Provide username and password in the image hrd (please see image hrd format) Create your image with three network interfaces: eth0 (management interface): default ip address 192.168.66.253 (to be changed later via the fabric setupNetwork function) eth1 (public interface)
+Provide username and password  of the machine xml onto libvirt.
+Create your image with three network interfaces: eth0 (management interface): default ip address 192.168.66.253 (to be changed later via the fabric setupNetwork function) eth1 (public interface)